shad-1/Learning-Log/README.md

 - If something just doeesn't make sense, pull the latest on everything!
 Assume that others are fixing things.
 (4/7/22)

 ### Handling Distractions
+- Keep daily goal list on screen to remind yourself of what you want to accomplish.
+(5/2/22)

 ## People